[−][src]Struct rusoto_lex_runtime::LexRuntimeClient

 Sends user input (text-only) to Amazon Lex.
 Client applications can use this API to send requests to Amazon Lex at runtime.
 Amazon Lex then interprets the user input using the machine learning model it built for the bot.

-In response, Amazon Lex returns the next message
+In response, Amazon Lex returns the next message to convey to the user an optional responseCard to display.
+Consider the following example messages:

 -